K-miran/UTMSR_HEmpute/README.md

 ## Testing

-HEmpute-Test provides a C++ implementation of secure genoteype imputation protocol based on the linear models obtained from HEmpute-Train.
+HEmpute-Test provides a C++ implementation of secure genotype imputation protocol based on the linear models which are obtained from HEmpute-Train.
 You can see the detail description and instruction in the "HEmpute-Test" directory.